assari/Coursera-Getting-And-Cleaning-Data_Project/CODEBOOK.md

 ### The HARtidydata

-This dataset (180 rows by 88 columns) consists of the average values of the features tested during an experiment grouped by the Subject and Activity.
+This Human Activity Recognition (HAR) dataset (180 rows by 88 columns) consists of the average values of the features tested during an experiment grouped by the Subject and Activity.
 The first two columns are the Subject and Activity values whilst the remaining 86 columns are the average values of the 86 features selected for this dataset.

 There were 30 subjects (numbered 1 to 30) and 6 activities labeled as:-